Kurento/kurento-room/kurento-room-doc/src/site/sphinx/websocket_api_room_server.rst

 - **Parameters**:

-   - **sender**: id of the publisher’s endpoint, build by appending the publisher’s  name and her currently opened stream (usually webcam)
+   - **sender**: id of the publisher's endpoint, build by appending the publisher's  name and her currently opened stream (usually webcam)
    - **sdpOffer**: SDP offer sent by this client

 - **Example request**::